mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 be passed to observe success or failure of performed operation.

 @param options {object}
-An object containing fields associated to a credential being created.
+An object containing fields associated to a credential being created and stored.
 Some fields are necessary for one type of authentication and not for second.
 Please see examples to find more details.

 @prop username {string}
 The user name for the login.